Blog

 By length and format, YouTube videos can be regular or short.
 Regular videos on this streaming platform are under 10 minutes, medium videos are 10 to 30 minutes, and long videos are over 30 minutes.

-The YouTube shorts video format is under 60 seconds.
+The YouTube Shorts video format is under 60 seconds.
 These short, multiple videos appear in a dedicated Shorts feed on the YouTube app.
-They're organic videos because users who aren’t following you can discover them in the YouTube video player, which helps you reach, entertain, and engage a wider audience.

 YouTube video dimensions